-In connection with two license and collaboration agreements the Company entered into during 2014, the Company received a nonrefundable upfront cash payment of \$150.0 million from Genentech Inc., a member of the Roche Group, or Genentech, in 2014, and a nonrefundable upfront cash payment of \$30.0 million from Merck, Sharpe and Dohme Corp., or Merck, in 2014, as well as an additional milestone payment of \$20.0 million from Merck in February 2015.
-The Company's cash and cash equivalents after these agreements and offerings are expected to be adequate to satisfy the Company's plans include pursuing alternative funding arrangements and/or reducing expenditures as necessary to meet the Company's cash requirements.
+The Company's cash and cash equivalents are expected to be adequate to satisfy the Company's liquidity requirements through 2021.
+If available liquidity becomes insufficient to meet the Company's operating obligations as they come due, the Company's plans include pursuing alternative funding arrangements and/or reducing expenditures as necessary to meet the Company's cash requirements.
 However, there is no assurance that, if required, the Company will be able to raise additional capital or reduce discretionary spending to provide the required liquidity.
 Failure by the Company to successfully execute its plans or otherwise address its liquidity needs may have a material adverse effect on its business and financial position, and may materially affect the Company's ability to continue as a going concern.